theodor349/WeeklyReview/Documentation/Design Analysis/Problem Domain Analysis.md

 ## Events
 - Activity
-  - Started
-  - Ended
-  - Created
-  - Edited Name
+  - Logged
+    - It start a new entry and ends another
   - Deleted
   - Converted to a new Activity
 - Category